raphael-chir/couch-lemon-demo/README.md

       - **xxxViewState** the ui model bean keep the state
       - **xxxViewEvent** event declaration
 - **data** is the package which ui depends.
 It contains services and infrastructure interface and implementations.

+## Troubleshot
+- Don't use a Google Play Tag image in order to use adb root